godwokenrises/godwoken-doc/versioned_docs/version-1.2-rc1(WIP)/infrastructure.md

 The Nervos Explorer is a website that analyzes and organizes the data from the blockchain and makes it accessible through a user-friendly searchable website interface.
 Users and developers can quickly find out information about the blockchain without having to run a node, and without having to run complex commands.

 Some of the common uses for the explorer are looking up a transaction to see all of the actions that occurred within it.
 Looking up an address to see all the transactions it was involved with, and the amount of tokens and assets that it holds.
-Looking up an individual cell to see the data contain within it, and the smart contracts associated with it.
+Looking up an individual cell to see the data contained within it, and the smart contracts associated with it.

 The Nervos Explorer is available for both the Mainnet and the Testnet.